 Clinical clerks may choose Ophthalmology as a selective in their third year.
-These individuals will spend either 2 or 4 weeks otating through the Department attending general and some specialty dinics and weekly grand rounds.
+These individuals will spend either 2 or 4 weeks rotating through the Department attending general and specialty clinics and weekly grand rounds.
 They are exposed to the diagnosis and management of emergency ophthalmological problems.
-Time is spend at the IWK reviewing pediatric ophthalmology.
-There are also several didactic lectures and a computer based learning module and extensive audiovisual library.
+Time is spent at the IWK reviewing pediatric ophthalmology.
+There are several didactic lectures, a computer based learning module and an extensive audio-visual library.

-Text: American Academy, Ophthalmology Study Guide for Student and Practitioners of Medicine.
+Text: American Academy of Ophthalmology Study Guide for Students and Practitioners of Medicine.

-Electives are also available for second and fourth year students upon permission of the department.
+Ricctives are also available for second and fourth year students upon permission of the department.

-An integrated University residency training programme is available in the Department, consisting of a PGY1 year followed by a four dinical year programme meeting the new requirements of the Royal College of Physicians and Surgeons of Canada.
-During the PGY2 year, 2 months will be spent in the Department of Ophthalmology working with the clinical residents.
-Participating hospitals include the prime base at the Camp Hill Medical Centre (Halifax Infirmary site) and the Izaak Walton Killam Hospital for Children and rotations to the Victoria General Hospital and the Camp Hill Hospital.
+An integrated University residency training programme is available in the Department, consisting of a PGY1 year followed by a four clinical year programme meeting the new requirements of the Royal College of Physicians and Surgeons of Canada.
+During the PGY1 year, 2 months will be spent in the Department of Ophthalmology working with the clinical residents.
+Participating hospitals include the prime base at the Camp Hill Medical Centre (Halifax Infirmary site) and rotations to the Izaak Walton Killam Hospital for Children and the Victoria General Hospital.